-Today, technology has been diffusion needed to make a room like this to work. used to complement the learning process.
+Today, technology has been used to complement the learning process.
 Unfortunately, evidence suggests that in other room shapes where people spend most of their time sitting, listening, and taking notes, the level of learning is declining more than when there was no technology other than paper notes and a chalkboard.
 In the end, it seems that when the rectangle shape room is used lengthways and is properly diffused, it offers the best space for learning and hearing whether sound systems, visual aids, computers, or other technologies are used today.